isabella232/edge-video-analytics-microservice/eii/README.md

 docker-compose up -d
 ```

+> **Note:**
+>
+> The pre-built container image for Edge Video Analytics Microservice (https://hub.docker.com/r/intel/edge_video_analytics_microservice) gets downloaded when
+> one runs the docker-compose up -d if the image is not already present on the host system.

 This repository provides the Deep Learning Streamer(DL Streamer) pipelines needed
 for using a URI source and sending the ingested frames using the EII MsgBus Publisher.
 The commands above which create the, "models/", directory and the, "pipelines/",